kissmetrics/km-support/_posts/2013-04-22-common-methods.md

 /* Records an event "Signed Up" in the past.
  * This demonstrates how to pass the '_t' and '_d' from our
- *  specifications as regular KISSmetrics properties.
+ *  specifications as regular Kissmetrics properties.
  * 1234567890 = 13 Feb 2009 23:31:30 GMT
  */
 _kmq.push(['record', 'Signed Up', {'_d':1, '_t':1234567890}])